Submit a Theme Issue

 The theme issue is then designed, and page proofs are emailed to you.
 You should distribute the articles to their respective authors for proofreading and then check them yourself before returning them to the BCMJ.

-As the publication date approaches there are usually a few final issues to resolve, so you should ensure you or a trusted co-author are available by telephone and email in the month prior to publication.
+As the publication date approaches, there are usually a few final questions to resolve, so you should ensure you or a trusted co-author are available by telephone and email in the month before publication.

-Once the journal is published, you may be called upon by members of the media to comment on the subjects raised in the articles.
+Once the issue is published, you may be called upon by journalists to comment on the subjects raised in the articles.
 Media enquiries are handled by Doctors of BC’s media relations manager.

 Special requirements for theme issues